jhudsl/tidyversecourse/docs/02-get-data.md

 ### Excel files

-Microsoft Excel files, which typically have the file extention .xls or .xlsx, store information in a workbook.
+Microsoft Excel files, which typically have the file extension .xls or .xlsx, store information in a workbook.
 Each workbook is made up of one or more spreadsheet.
 Within these spreadsheets, information is stored in the format of values and formatting (colors, conditional formatting, font size, etc.).
-While this may be a format you've worked with before and are familiar, we note that Excel files can only be viewed in specific pieces of software (like Microsoft Excel), and thus are generally less flexible than many of the other fomrats we'll discuss in this course.
+While this may be a format you've worked with before and are familiar, we note that Excel files can only be viewed in specific pieces of software (like Microsoft Excel), and thus are generally less flexible than many of the other formats we'll discuss in this course.
 Additionally, Excel has certain defaults that make working with Excel data difficult outside of Excel.
 For example, Excel has a habit of aggressively changing data types.
 For example if you type 1/2, to mean 0.5 or one-half, Excel assumes that this is a date and converts this information to January 2nd.
 If you are unfamiliar with these defaults, your spreadsheet can sometimes store information other than what you or whoever entered the data into the Excel spreadsheet may have intended.
 Thus, it's important to understand the quirks of how Excel handles data.
 Nevertheless, many people *do* save their data in Excel, so it's important to know how to work with them in R.

 #### Reading Excel files into R

-Reading spreadhseets from Excel into R is made possible thanks to the `readxl` package.
+Reading spreadsheets from Excel into R is made possible thanks to the `readxl` package.
 This is not a core tidyverse package, so you'll need to install and load the package in before use:

 ```r